chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ## Wiring up the Operator

-Aftering wiring up the Switchboard with 2 days of non-stop soldering, I gained significant experience and had all the equipment dialed in.
+After wiring up the Switchboard with 2 days of non-stop soldering, I gained significant experience and had all the equipment dialed in.
 I also switched to single-core 22 AWG wire for stronger joints.
 The wire-up was a breeze.

 ![Assembly time-lapse2](../final-project/media/assembly-02.mp4)
 **Operator UNIT-02 assembly time-lapse**